FRIENDLY LOCAL SERVICE

 Waste Electrical and Electronic Equipment recycling (WEEE)

-Sirius Group members dispose of over 1000 products a day, supporting the WEEE directive.
-When you purchase a new appliance from Butlers, we can arrange for the recycling of your old appliance at the same time.
+Our team disposes over 1000 products a day, supporting the WEEE directive.
 We only charge for the cost of transporting the item to be disposed.

 The majority of customers who choose disposal also opt for our disconnection service when available.
 If you've selected our cooking or TV installation service, disconnection is already included.